-СН M ENG 170A Biochemical Engineering 4 СН M ENG 170B Biochemical Engineering (Students graduating before May 2021 may opt to replace CHM ENG 170B with a second course from the list of options below.)
-3 СН EM 12B Organic Chemistry 5 (or MCELLBI C 162 neral Microbiology (or MCELLBI 10 Genetics, Genomics, and Cell Biology Cho oose one of the e following: (CHM ENG C17 Biochemical Engineering Laboratory [3] (CHM ENG 182 Nanoscience and Engineering Biotechnology [3] (CHM ENG 274 Biomolecular Engineering [3] E BIO ENG 103 Engineering Molecules 2 [4] E BIO ENG 111 Functional Biomaterials Development and Characterization [4] E BIO ENG 116 Cell and Tissue Engineering [4] E BIO ENG 140L Synthetic Biology Laboratory [4] BIO ENG 144 & 144L Introduction to Protein Informatics and Protein Informatics Laboratory (Students must sign up for Bio Eng 144L (3) if taking 144) E BIO ENG 148 Bioenergy and Sustainable Chemical Synthesis: Metabolic Engineering and Synthetic Biology Approaches [3] E BIO ENG C213 Fluid Mechanics of Biological Systems [3] 1 MCELLBI 130 Cell and Systems Biology [4] s MCELLBI 150 Molecular Immunology [4] (CHM ENG H19 Research for Advanced Undergraduates [3-4] (Use of CHM ENG H194 or 196 toward the concentration for undergraduate research in a biotechnology research laboratory will be considered.
+Biomass Concentrations and Environment, Management, and declare a concent as are Biotechnology, Chemical Processing, Energy Materials Science and Technology, Business and Applied Physical Science.
+Students who plan to tration must do so no later than the end of their junior centrations are not permitted.
+Biotechnolo ду CHM ENG 170A Biochemical Engineering 4 CHM ENG 170B Biochemical Engineering (Students graduating before May 2021 may opt to replace CHM ENG 170B with a second course from the list of options below.)
+4 CHEM 12B Organic Chemistry 5 or MCELLBI C 162 neral Microbiology or MCELLBI 10 0Genetics, Genomics, and Cell Biology Choose one of the e following: CHM ENG C17 7Biochemical Engineering Laboratory [3] CHM ENG 182 2 Nanoscience and Engineering Biotechnology [3] CHM ENG 274 Biomolecular Engineering [3] Engineering Molecules 2 [4] BIO ENG 111 Functional Biomaterials Development and Characterization [4] BIO ENG 116 Cell and Tissue Engineering [4] BIO ENG 140L Synthetic Biology Laboratory [4] BIO ENG 144 & 144L Introduction to Protein Informatics and Protein Informatics Laboratory (Students must sign up for Bio Eng 144L (3) if taking 144) BIO ENG 148 Bioenergy and Sustainable Chemical Synthesis: Metabolic Engineering and Synthetic Biology Approaches [3] BIO ENG C21 3Fluid Mechanics of Biological Systems [3] Cell and Systems Biology [4] MCELLBI 150 Molecular Immunology [4] CHM ENG H1 9Research for Advanced Undergraduates [3-4] (Use of CHM ENG H194 or 196 toward the concentration for undergraduate research in a biotechnology research laboratory will be considered.
 Requires approval from the faculty.
-Send requests for approval to the Director of Undergraduate Education.)
-(CHM ENG 196 Special Laboratory Study [3-4] (Use of CHM ENG H194 or 196 toward the concentration for undergraduate research in a biotechnology research laboratory will be considered.
+Send requests for approval to the Director of Undergraduate Education. ) S Special Laboratory Study [3-4] (Use of CHM ENG H194 or 196 toward the concentration for undergraduate research in a biotechnology research laboratory will be considered.
 Requires approval from the faculty.
-Send requests for approval to Professor Wenjun Zhang.)

-Students in the Biotechnology concentration are required to take BIO ENG 11 or MCELLBI 102 or CHEM 135 instead of BIOLOGY 1A (even with a score of 4 or 5 on the AP Bio test).
+Send requests for approval to Professor Wenjun Zhang. ) Students in the Biotechnology concentration are required to take BIO ENG 11 or MCELLBI 102 or CHEM 135 instead of BIOLOGY 1A (even with a score of 4 or 5 on the AP Bio test).